 Accessible travel

-Ontario has made it a priority to improve the daily lives of people with disabilities and is dedicated to making travel and tourism experiences throughout the province more accessible for visitors with special needs and accessibility requirements.
+Ontario has made it a priority to improve the daily lives of people with disabilities.
+The province is also committed to enhancing travel and tourism experiences to be more inclusive and accessible for visitors with special needs and accessibility requirements.

-The Government of Ontario has regulated accessibility standards for sectors, including information and communications, employment, transportation, the design of public spaces and customer service in the Accessibility for Ontarians with Disabilities Act (AODA).
-Our goal is to identify, remove and prevent barriers for people with disabilities in key areas of daily living by 2025.
+The Government of Ontario has regulated accessibility standards for sectors, including information and communications, employment, transportation, public space design and customer service through the Accessibility for Ontarians with Disabilities Act (AODA).
+The goal is to identify, remove and prevent barriers for people with disabilities in key areas of their daily living.

 These regulations will help travellers with accessibility requirements plan and select attractions, accommodations and destinations that best fit their needs.